guijoe/MaSoFin/README.md

 # MaSoFin
-Code Source used to Analyse and Model and Simulate
+Code Source used to Analyse, Model and Simulate Zebrafish pectoral fin morphogenesis